 The National American Indians and Alaska Natives (AIAN)

 The Social Security Administration (SSA) is committed to strengthening our relationship with Indian tribes through multiple initiatives as defined in Executive Order 13175, Consultation and Coordination with Indian Tribal Governments.
-The American Indians and Alaska Natives (AIAN) special Internet site is the Social Security Administration’s effort to improve communication and provide information about all of Social Security’s programs to American Indian/Alaska Native peoples.
+The American Indians and Alaska Natives (AIAN) special internet site is the SSA’s effort to improve communication and provide information about all SSA programs for American Indian/Alaska Native peoples.
 For more information on our SSA AIAN services, please visit the American Indians and Alaska Natives website.
 For additional benefits information, view our updated Tribal Benefits Coordinator Guide.

-The American Indians Alaska Natives (AIAN) map provides tribal information, Social Security Video Service Delivery (VSD) sites, and Social Security Field and Resident Station locations to increase awareness for Social Security Administration employees on the 567 federally recognized tribes to improve service delivery.
-This map allows employees to share information with tribal organizations on the services available to them based on the geographical location of the tribal reservation; SSA services include Video Service Delivery (VSD) sites, Field Offices, and Resident Station information.
+The American Indians Alaska Natives (AIAN) map provides tribal information as well as Video Service Delivery (VSD), Field Office, and Resident Station locations to increase awareness of SSA employees about the 567 federally recognized tribes to improve service delivery.
+This map allows employees to share information with tribal organizations on the services available to them based on the geographical location of the tribal reservation.
+SSA services include Video Service Delivery (VSD), Field Office, and Resident Station information.

 Federally Recognized Boundaries: The Department of Interior’s Bureau of Indian Affairs defines Reservation Boundaries as locations, selected demographics, and other associated data for Federally Recognized Tribal entities in the contiguous U.S. and Alaska, including data on American Indian Reservations, Federally Recognized Tribal Entities, and Alaska Native Villages.